-Relevanc e of treatment level to discharge Volume (megaliters/year) Comparison of treated volume with previous reporting year % of your sites/facilities/operation s this volume applies to Please explain Tertiary treatment Not relevant McCormick discharges do not require tertiary treatment processes Secondary treatment Relevant 11 This is our first year of measuremen t 1-10 PH adjustment and dissolved air flotation treatment occurs at several sites which go on to municipal treatment to remove fats, oil and grease.
-Primary treatment only Relevant 1,929 This is our first year of measuremen t 51-60 PH control measures are done before sending on to municipal treatment.
-Discharge to the natural environmen t without treatment Not relevant McCormick does not discharge to our surrounding natural environmen t without treatment' Discharge to a third party without treatment Relevant 219 This is our first year of measuremen t 41-50 Remaining water discharge is sent via municipal water systems to third party treatment plants.
+Relevance of treatment level to discharge Volume (megaliters/year) % of your sites/facilities/operations this volume applies to Please explain Tertiary treatment Not relevant McCormick discharges do not require tertiary treatment processes.
+Secondary treatment Relevant 7 Much lower 1-10 PH adjustment and dissolved air flotation treatment occurs at several sites which go on to municipal treatment to remove fats, oil and grease.
+Primary treatment only Relevant 1,954 Lower 51-60 PH control measures are done before sending on to municipal treatment.
+Discharge to the natural environment without treatment Not relevant McCormick does not discharge to our surrounding natural environment without treatment.
+Discharge to a third party without treatment Relevant 275 About the same 31-40 Remaining water discharge is sent via municipal water systems to third party treatment plants.
 Other Not relevant McCormick is not aware of water discharge from our facilities not covered by the above.